oamg/leapp/docs/source/el7toel8/envars.md

 storage is not handled anyhow during the upgrade, so it's possible that the network based storage will not be correctly initialized and usable as expected).

+## LEAPP_DEVEL_KEEP_DISK_IMGS
+If set to 1, leapp will skip removal of disk images created for source OVLs.
+This is handy for debugging and investigations related to created containers (the scratch one and the target userspace container).